Whyzanet/WhyzaGC/README.md

 Upload the sketch and check for any missing libraries you may need.

-randomise - looping counter from 0 to 15 used for random number generation.
+randomise - looping counter from 0 to 15 roulette wheel used for random number generation.
 Pinned to CPU0 on ESP32.

 grabrandomnum - the function called by the interrupt to grab a number from the loop.
 Triggered by the pulse pin on the MightyOhm